google/starlark-go/doc/spec.md

 ### Sequence types

-Many Skylark data types represent a _sequence_ of values: lists, tuples, and sets are sequences of arbitrary values, and in many contexts dictionaries act like a sequence of their keys.
+Many Starlark data types represent a _sequence_ of values: lists, tuples, and sets are sequences of arbitrary values, and in many contexts dictionaries act like a sequence of their keys.